Visualization meditation is a way of focusing the mind on our goals so we can be successful in life.

 Self help books are valuable and can be very beneficial, but they should never be taken at face value.

-An idea like visualization can be helpful if it is done correctly.
 It’s just that most of those self help authors are more concerned with selling books that truly showing people the right way to visualize their future and their goals.

 And indeed, there is a right way of visualizing your future, and it can be remarkably helpful when done correctly.